 In a small resealable bag, add streusel topping ingredients.
 Seal bag, leaving a small opening for air to escape and place it flat on its side on a cutting board.
 Smash the baggie with a rolling pan until ingredients are crumbly.
 Pick the bag up and gently massage and shake to coat crumbs evenly with butter, then place back down and smash again, if needed.
 Streusel should be even and fully mixed at this point.

 Using an ice cream scoop or a one quarter cup measure, add batter to each lined muffin tin cup.
 Place one handful of streusel on top of each muffin and press gently to make sure the streusel sticks.
-Place in preheated oven and bake until muffin springs back when gently pressed, or for exactly twenty minutes.
+Place in preheated oven and bake until muffin springs back when gently pressed, or for about 10 minutes.